Use cases

 The inconsistency is at lower tiers.
 Multiple merchants report that support quality varies significantly based on your plan level.
 Enterprise customers get dedicated account managers and faster response times.
 Suite Team customers report slower, less personalised support.
 For a platform built on the premise of great customer service, the irony isn’t lost on merchants.

-There's no universal winner here.
-The right choice depends on your team's size, your tech stack, and how much you need from AI versus how much you're willing to configure.
+There’s no universal winner.
+The right choice depends on your team’s size, your tech stack, and how much you need from AI versus how much you’re willing to configure.
+Choose Freshdesk for lowest entry cost and native Shopify simplicity; choose Zendesk for integration breadth, analytics and global channels.
+Neither fully resolves the e-commerce problem.

 Choose Freshdesk if: